cjgammon/SnapSVG-Animator/README.md

 This is a Custom Platform Plugin for Flash CC exporting animated content to SVG using the Snap.svg javascript library to render content.

 The plugin is an early stage proof of concept.
+Currently to launch from flash, the .fla must live at localhost on your server.

 ##Install
 Simply open the SnapPlatform.zxp file found in the EclipseProject folder.
 This should launch Adobe Extensions Manager.
 Follow instructions to install the plugin.